 Tunnels, like any north shore Kauai snorkeling spot, is seasonal.
 Often in the winter the waves are too big and the current too dangerous to attempt to snorkel here.
 We recommend in the winter to snorkel on the south side of Kauai.

 The parking for snorkeling Tunnels is even more scarce than at Ke’e Beach.
 You must arrive very early in the morning to guarantee yourself a spot here.
 If you don’t get here early enough to get one of the few spots nearer the beach, you can park farther down the road at Ha’ena Beach Park and walk down the beach to Tunnels area.
 It is over a half mile walk along the beach.
-If you want to avoid the parking issues all together consider taking the shuttle from Princeville or Hanalei.
-More information on that below.

 The beach is sandy and you can enter the water in your bare feet.
-There are some areas of coral shelf at the shoreline where you should not enter, but they will be easy to see in your polarized glasses.
+There are some areas of coral shelf at the shoreline where you should not enter, but they will be easy to see in your polarized sunglasses.
 We like to walk to the right end of the beach where we are lined up with the right edge of the reef and get in so that we can snorkel with the prevailing right to left current instead of fighting it.

 We often see people snorkeling Tunnels in a small shallow area right in front of the beach near the left edge of the large offshore reef.
 This area is rocky reef with some fish and algae.
 It is a good spot for beginners.

 For the more experienced snorkelers and strong swimmers, look out in the center of the horseshoe shaped reef from the beach with your polarized sunglasses.
 Notice the shallow area; this is where the best corals are.
 There are a number of fish around the large coral heads as well.
+The reef, inside of where the waves are breaking, is between 1000 and 1400 feet from the beach.

 The visibility while snorkeling Tunnels has never been great in all the times we have snorkeled it, though some areas are better than others.